MWiechmann/ai_story_scale/study1_scale_construction/README.md

 * Community: Recruited from community forums of users of AI storytelling apps.
 Recruitment was carried out on the [NovelAI Discord](https://discord.com/invite/novelai), [NovelAI Reddit](https://discord.com/invite/novelai) and the [AI Multiverse Discord](https://discord.com/invite/puRyrw869h).
 (165 participants)
 * Panels: Recruited from panels for academic research ([SurveySwap.io](https://surveyswap.io/) and [SurveyCircle.com](https://www.surveycircle.com/)).
 (233 participants)

 The survey for participant panels did contain two additional quality-control items to sort out respondents with low data quality.
-This led to the exclusion of 72 participants, with 326 remaining participants in total (165 from the community sample, 161 from the panels sample).
+This led to the exclusion of 72 participants.
+Furthermore, three participants did not provide answers for all items and were also excluded.
+This left 323 participants for the analysis (162 from the community sample, 161 from the panels sample).

 ## Item Generation
 In order to draft the questions for the AISS, I took stock of existing scales for evaluating different aspects of stories.
 Existing research that I deemed relevant for evaluating subjective story experiences included are summarized in the following table: